-Reference (Paragraph and Section) Description of Change Sections 2.5.1, 2.5.3, 2.7 (new), Appendix E.2 Incorporated requirements for system-backed capacity import resources throughout.
+Reference (Paragraph and Section) Description of Change Section 2.5.1 and Appendix E Updated to reflect additional boundary entity resources for the capacity auction.

 Market Manuals

 The market manuals consolidate the market procedures and associated forms, standards, and policies that define certain elements relating to the operation of the IESO-administered markets.
 Market procedures provide more detailed descriptions of the requirements for various activities than is specified in the market rules.
 Where there is a discrepancy between the requirements in a document within a market manual and the market rules, the market rules shall prevail.
 Standards and policies appended to, or referenced in, these procedures provide a supporting framework.